 Digitalisation as a catalyst in the auditing sector

 Last year's Lünendonk study described the significance of digitalisation and its effects on the auditing market: According to the study, digitalisation is acting as a catalyst for the further concentration of the industry.
-As number 9 in the German audit market, we want to expand further and gain a leading position in the field of the so-called "Next 5".
+As one of the leading audit and consulting firm in Germany, we want to expand further and gain a leading position in the field of the so-called "Next 5".
 With this goal in mind, we have developed a strategy for our digitalisation process: the objective of the "3D" project.

 Digital tools already successfully in use